yfji/TensorflowPractice/README.md

 * train
   - You need to run train.py.
 The script first runs data_loader to generate training data, then learns the parameters.
 The result will be saved as checkpoint in models/
-* test
+* test <br>
-  - You need to run eval.py.
+  You need to run eval.py.
 The script generate testing data and visualize it.
 The classification result is like:
   ![load failed](https://github.com/yfji/TensorflowPractice/blob/master/mlp.png "classification result")

 ## FashionAI